What Is 18 Square Root

 √18 = √(2 x 3²) = √2 x √(3²) = 3√2

-Therefore, the simplest form of the square root of 18 is 3√2.
-This means that 3 multiplied by the square root of 2 will give you 18 when squared.
+Because of this, the simplest form of the square root of 18 is 3√2.
+Think about it: this means that 3 multiplied by the square root of 2 will give you 18 when squared.
 This is the exact value, and it's often preferred in mathematical contexts for its precision.

 Approximating the Square Root of 18